OWASP/owasp-mastg/mitigations/MASTG-MITIG-0002.md

 ---
-title: Use ProGuard to Remove Logging Code
+title: Remove Logging Code
+alias: remove-logging-code
+id: MASTG-MITIG-0002
 platform: android
 ---

+Ideally, a release build shouldn't use any logging functions, making it easier to assess sensitive data exposure.

+## Using ProGuard

 While preparing the production release, you can use tools like @MASTG-TOOL-0022 (included in Android Studio).
 To determine whether all logging functions from the `android.util.Log` class have been removed, check the ProGuard configuration file (proguard-rules.pro) for the following options (according to this [example of removing logging code](https://www.guardsquare.com/en/products/proguard/manual/examples#logging "ProGuard\'s example of removing logging code") and this article about [enabling ProGuard in an Android Studio project](https://developer.android.com/studio/build/shrink-code#enable "Android Developer - Enable shrinking, obfuscation, and optimization")):